for the younger generations

 In recent years, Sofidel has been involved in some stages of the “Giro d’Italia del Salone della CSR e dell’innovazione sociale”.
 The CSR Show is one of the main Italian events dedicated to sustainability, and with its “Giro d’Italia” aims to discover people’s innovative experiences of sustainability on the Italian peninsula.
 An opportunity to meet many young people and speak on the subject of sustainability.

-Also, in 2020 Sofidel will participate in the “CSR and Social Innovation Show” scheduled in Milan on 29 and 30 September.
+Also, in 2020 Sofidel participated in the “CSR and Social Innovation Show” held in Milan on 29 and 30 September.

-Created by WWF Italy with the support of Sofidel, the digital education programme “I’ll Take Care of You: everyone’s contribution to a Planet for all” aims to help teachers, students and their families to better understand the world in which we live.
+Created by WWF Italy and Sofidel-Regina, the education programme “I’ll Take Care of You” aims to help teachers, students and their families to better understand the world in which we live. educate students, and their families, to care and respect our Planet – in the belief that initiatives in defence of nature can only be successful if new generations are supported by greater awareness and knowledge.

-Particularly focused on issues related to “water”, “climate” and “forests”, the initiative is explained also in light of the United Nations 2030 Agenda for Sustainable Development and 9 out of the 17 Sustainable Development Goals (SDGs).
+Particularly focused on issues related to “water”, “climate” and “forests”, the initiative is explained also in light of the United Nations 2030 Agenda and several Sustainable Development Goals (SDGs).

 The Tiger cub: